Our products

 Proper desalting not only removes excess salt but also prepares the cod fibers to release their gelatin optimally.
 The process should be carried out in cold water, changing it every 8-12 hours for a period of 24-48 hours, depending on the thickness of the piece.

-During desalting, the cod proteins rehydrate and the muscle fibers regain some of their original elasticity.
+During desalting, cod proteins rehydrate and muscle fibers regain some of their original elasticity.
 This phenomenon, known as protein retrogradation, is fundamental for the subsequent development of the emulsion.

 Water temperature directly influences the final result.
 Water that is too warm can prematurely denature the proteins, reducing their subsequent gelling capacity.

-How to emulsify pil pil: the technique of movement
+How to emulsify pil pil: the movement technique

 The movement should be circular and constant, but never aggressive.
-It's about creating a gentle vortex that allows for the gradual incorporation of oil with the gelling proteins.
+It is about creating a gentle vortex that allows for the gradual incorporation of oil with the gelling proteins.
 The ideal temperature ranges between 60-70°C, enough to activate the gelatin without coagulating the proteins.

 Loin 10-12 minutes Medium High